-Finally, the food scene at-large taking notice of San Diego: the 2021 Michelin Guide California awarded one Michelin star to Jeune et Jolie, Soichi Sushi, and Sushi Tadokoro while upgrading Addison to two stars and Juniper & Ivy chef Anthony Wells is a semifinalist in the James Beard Awards category for Best Chef: California.
+And finally, the food scene at-large is taking notice of San Diego: the 2021 Michelin Guide California awarded one Michelin star to Jeune et Jolie, Soichi Sushi, and Sushi Tadokoro while upgrading Addison to two stars.

-For a quick San Diego snapshot, savor local sea urchin at Sushi Ota followed by a taco at Salud, chase it with a pint of beer at Fathom Bistro, Bait, and Tackle or a margarita at Cantina Mayahuel, and cap things off with a burger at Starlite and a final nightcap at the Turf Supper Club.
+For a quick San Diego snapshot, savor local seafood at the Fishery followed by tacos at Salud, chase it with a pint of beer at Blind Lady Ale House or a margarita at Cantina Mayahuel, and cap things off with a burger at Starlite and a final nightcap at Noble Experiment.

 Where to Start on Eater San Diego’s Top Maps